getCompass/userbot/README.md

 - message_id is for the unique identifier of the command
 - text is for the text of the command sent to the bot
 - type indicates where the command came from (single — private chat with the bot; group — group chat)
-- user_id — identifier of the member who sent the command
+- user_id is for the identifier of the member who sent the command

 > If the command was sent in a private chat with the bot
 >